Bureau of International Narcotics and Law Enforcement Affairs

-The Bureau of International Narcotics and Law Enforcement Affairs (INL) is an agency that reports to the Under Secretary for Civilian Security, Democracy, and Human Rights within the Department of State.
+The Bureau of International Narcotics and Law Enforcement Affairs (INL) is an agency that reports to the Under Secretary of State for Arms Control and International Security within the United States Department of State.
 Under the umbrella of its general mission of developing policies and programs to combat international narcotics and crime, INL plays an important role in the training of partner nation security forces.

-INL works to keep Americans safe by countering crime, illegal drugs, and instability abroad.
-The bureau's programs have 4 main objectives; 1) disrupt and reduce illicit drug markets and transnational crime, 2) combat corruption and illicit financing to strengthen democratic institutions and advance rule of law, 3) strengthen criminal justice systems to support stable, rights respecting partners, and 4) leverage learning, data, and resources to advance the mission.
-Counternarcotics and anticrime programs also complement counterterrorism efforts, both directly and indirectly, by promoting modernization of and supporting operations by foreign criminal justice systems and law enforcement agencies charged with the counter-terrorism mission.
-The head of the Bureau is the Assistant Secretary of State for International Narcotics and Law Enforcement Affairs, Todd D. Robinson.
+The Bureau of International Narcotics and Law Enforcement Affairs (INL) implements programs aimed at addressing crime, illicit drug activity, and instability in foreign countries.
+Its efforts focus on four primary objectives: (1) disrupting and reducing illicit drug markets and transnational crime; (2) addressing corruption and illicit financial flows to reinforce democratic institutions and the rule of law; (3) enhancing the capacity of criminal justice systems to promote stable and rights-respecting governance; and (4) utilizing data, research, and strategic resources to support program goals.
+These counternarcotics and anticrime initiatives also contribute to broader counterterrorism efforts by supporting the modernization and operations of foreign criminal justice and law enforcement institutions involved in counterterrorism activities.

+Activities

 The bureau manages the Department of State's Narcotics Rewards Program and Transnational Organized Crime Rewards Program in close coordination with the Department of Justice, Department of Homeland Security, Immigration and Customs Enforcement (ICE), the Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), and other interested U.S. agencies.

 INL is not a law enforcement organization but it specializes in managing large law enforcement training programs, e.g. in Afghanistan, Colombia, and Iraq.